jethanivijay/vijaymdwhandsonlab/e2e_samples/parking_sensors_synapse/README.md

 ### Troubelshooting
-1. If After running pipeline If you are getting  **No hosted parallelism has been purchased or granted** Please fill form at https://aka.ms/azpipelines-parallelism-request
+1. If after running pipeline you are getting  **No hosted parallelism has been purchased or granted** Please fill form at https://aka.ms/azpipelines-parallelism-request it will take couple of days for approval

 ## **Solution Implementation Architecture**